 That might not be the only reason why your email marketing efforts aren't successful.

-If you asked myself and everyone else on this planet that sends an email, adding a persons name is crucial.
+myself and everyone else on this planet that sends an email, adding a persons name is crucial.
 It's the way that we personalize a message.
 But think about this; is it actually effective in getting your leads to engage with your company?

 Adding the recipients name makes your emails personal but are you adding any context?
 Probably not.
 Here's a little tip, just adding their name to the email isn't going to increase the chances of him or her clicking through; especially, if the content in the copy isn't relevant to their interests.